-4.3.3 Special Circumstances
+4.3.6 Special Circumstances

-- Master-lease: security deposit and monthly rent is allowable when an organization master-leases a unit, and then sub-leases the property to CBRAeligible households.
-Tenants must have a sublease with the master lease holder. - Temporary absence: if a household must be temporarily away from the unit, but is expected to return (such as temporary incarceration, hospitalization, or residential treatment), grantees may pay for the household's rent for up to 60 days and charge the grant for eligible costs.
+- ✓ Funds may be used to pay for storage of personal belongings if there are no other suitable storage options available while a permanent housing search is conducted. - Temporary absence: if a household must be temporarily away from the unit, but is expected to return (such as temporary incarceration, hospitalization, or residential treatment), grantees may pay for the household's rent for up to 60 days and charge the grant for eligible costs.
 Any temporary absence must be documented in the client file.
+Extensions to the 60 day limit must be approved by Commerce.

-4.3.4 Ineligible Expenses
+4.4 Ineligible Expenses

-- Cable television deposits or services. - Mortgage assistance and utility assistance for homeowners. - Security and janitorial (salaries and benefits associated with providing security, janitorial services). - Essential facility equipment and supplies (e.g. common-use toiletries, food served in shelters, bedding, mats, cots, towels, microwave, etc.) - Expendable transportation costs directly related to the transportation of eligible households (bus tokens and fuel for a shelter van). - In on-site and off-site management costs related to the building. - E Facility-specific insurance and accounting. - Replacement or operating reserves. - Page | 14
+- Cable television deposits or services. - Mortgage assistance and utility assistance for homeowners. - Security and janitorial (salaries and benefits associated with providing security, janitorial services). - Essential facility equipment and supplies (e.g. common-use toiletries, food served in shelters, bedding, mats, cots, towels, microwave, etc.) - Expendable transportation costs directly related to the transportation of eligible households (bus tokens and fuel for a shelter van). - Solution On-site and off-site management costs related to the building. - E Facility-specific insurance and accounting. - Replacement or operating reserves. - Debt service. - Construction or rehabilitation of facilities. - Mortgage payment for a facility.

-- Debt service.

-- Construction or rehabilitation of shelter facilities.

-- Mortgage payment for a facility.